gabor-gubicza/learning-JavaScript/README.md

   - Developer Console
   - Debugger
 - Fix
-  - Replace worngs olutinos with new correct solution
+  - Replace wrong solutions with new correct solution
 - Prevent
   - Searching for the same bug in similar code
   - Writing tests using testing software